Quectel-Community/meta-quectel-community/README.md

 ## Table of Contents

-  I. Adding the quectel-community layer to your build II.
-About This Layer
+1. Adding the quectel-community layer to your build
+2. About This Layer
-III.
-Using the PPPd scripts
+3. Using the PPPd scripts

-# I. Adding the quectel-community layer to your build
+# 1. Adding the quectel-community layer to your build

 In order to use this layer, you need to make the build system aware of it.